dot-legal/reference/demo-library/provisions/general/assignment.md

-This document may not be assigned by any party without prior written consent of the other parties, where such consent may not be unreasonably withheld.
+This document may not be assigned by any party without prior written consent of the other parties, where such consent may not be unreasonably withheld or delayed.